DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 - **Reports**
 	- [x] Threat calculation on each round added in turma reports analyzer
 	- [x] Turma reports analyzer improvements (identify same name mercenaries of different owner)
+- **Training**
+	- [x] Multi-train is now limited to maximum training possible at the current level
+	- [x] Cost estimate in not limited to 99 trainings anymore, if such trainings are possible at the current or next level

 ### BUG FIXES